Measuring Directed Triadic Closure with Closure Coefficients

-The $\lawyer$ dataset collected by Lazega is a social network of lawyers at a corporate firm~\cite{lazega2001collegial}.
+The $\lawyer$ dataset collected by Lazega~\cite{lazega2001collegial} is a social network of lawyers at a corporate firm.
 There is a node for each of the 71 lawyers, and each is labeled with a status level---\emph{partner} or \emph{associate}.
 Of the 71 lawyers in the dataset, 36 are partners and 35 are associates.
 The edges come from survey responses on who individuals go to for professional advice: there is an edge from $i$ to $j$ if person $i$ went to person $j$ for professional advice.
 Of the edges, there are 395 between two partners; 196 between two associates; 59 from partner to associate; and 242 from associate to partner.

 In this case study, our goal is to predict the status of the lawyers (associate or partner) with predictors extracted from the advice network.
-We consider the following five sets of network attributes as predictors: \begin{enumerate} [(1)] \item \textbf{degree}: the in- and out-degree, as well as the number of reciprocal edges at each node; \item \textbf{closure}: the eight local directed closure coefficients defined in this paper; \item \textbf{closure + degree}: the union of the closure coefficients and the degree predictors; \item \textbf{clustering}: the four local directed clustering coefficients as defined by Fagiolo~\cite{fagiolo2007clustering}; and \item \textbf{clustering + degree}: the union of the local directed clustering coefficients and the degree predictors. \end{enumerate}
+We consider the following six sets of network attributes as predictors: \begin{enumerate} [(1)] \item \textbf{degree}: the in- and out-degree, and the number of reciprocal edges at each node; \item \textbf{degree + 1-hop}: the union of the degree predictors and four neighbor-degrees: the average in- and out-degree of all in- and out-neighbors of each node; \item \textbf{closure}: the eight local directed closure coefficients defined in this paper; \item \textbf{closure + degree}: the union of the closure coefficients and the degree predictors; \item \textbf{clustering}: the four local directed clustering coefficients as defined by Fagiolo~\cite{fagiolo2007clustering}; and \item \textbf{clustering + degree}: the union of the local directed clustering coefficients and the degree predictors. \end{enumerate}